 Public Acquisition

 Land conservation contracts become void for land that is acquired by a federal, state or local government agency for necessary public uses and facilities.
 The California Land Conservation Act of 1965 contains policies and restrictions to avoid public acquisition of lands in agricultural preserves, with special emphasis on restricting of land subject to land conservation contracts or containing prime agricultural land.
 State and local government agencies are required to refer proposals to acquire land in agricultural preserves to the State Department of Conservation for review and response prior to acquisition.

+Disestablishment of Agricultural Preserves.

+At the end of a Contract Non-Renewal period, the County shall disestablish or alter the boundary of the agricultural preserve of which the contracted property is in, thus removing the property from Agricultural Preserve entirely pursuant to Government Code Sections 51232 and 51233.